SpiffyStores/spiffy_stores_app/README.md

 SpiffyStoresApp::SessionRepository
 -----------------------------

 `SpiffyStoresApp::SessionRepository` allows you as a developer to define how your sessions are retrieved and stored for a shop.
-The `SessionRepository` is configured using the `config/initializers/shopify_session_repository.rb` file and can be set to any object that implements `self.store(shopify_session)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `ShopifyAPI::Session` for the passed id.
+The `SessionRepository` is configured using the `config/initializers/spiffy_stores_session_repository.rb` file and can be set to any object that implements `self.store(spiffy_stores_session)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `SpiffyStoresAPI::Session` for the passed id.
 See either the `InMemorySessionStore` or the `SessionStorage` module for examples.

 If you only run the install generator then by default you will have an in memory store but it **won't work** on multi-server environments including Heroku.
 If you ran all the generators including the shop_model generator then the Shop model itself will be the `SessionRepository`.
 If you look at the implementation of the generated shop model you'll see that this gem provides an activerecord mixin for the `SessionRepository`.
-You can use this mixin on any model that responds to `shopify_domain` and `shopify_token`.
+You can use this mixin on any model that responds to `spiffy_stores_domain` and `spiffy_stores_token`.

 AuthenticatedController
 -----------------------

 The engine includes a controller called `SpiffyStoresApp::AuthenticatedController` which inherits from `ApplicationController`.
 It adds some before_filters which ensure the user is authenticated and will redirect to the login page if not.
-It is best practice to have all controllers that belong to the Shopify part of your app inherit from this controller.
+It is best practice to have all controllers that belong to the Spiffy Stores part of your app inherit from this controller.
 The HomeController that is generated already inherits from AuthenticatedController.

 AppProxyVerification
 --------------------